kaelaclement/good-news-cli-gem/README.md

 # Good News

-This gem brings you the current positive news stories.
+This gem brings you current positive news stories from Good News Network.

 ## Installation